harishtanwar4847/hector/hector/hector/notification/tot_email_notification/tot_email_notification.md

 To ensure our partnership is strong and will help us win our game we’ve sent you a set of terms and conditions to go through.
 Please send us a response in agreement so that we may take this forward!
 <br><br>
 Hoping to hear the best from you,
 Your newfound friends at Paper Boat!
 TOT(Terms Of Trade)<br>
-{% set doc = frappe.get_doc('File', 'db1206c842') %}
-<a href="/files/General Terms and Conditions_Distributors - 04062021.docx">Click here to view TermsOfTrade</a>
+<a href="/assets/hector/files/General Terms and Conditions_Distributors - 04062021.docx">Click here to view TermsOfTrade</a>